-In this tutorial you will create an Agent and run it within a Network with AgentKit.
+In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 1